nicolamelluso/science-novelty/README.md

 ## Citation

 If you use the code from this repository, please cite the following paper:
- > *Arts S., Melluso N., Veugelers R. (2023).
-Beyond Citations: Measuring Novel Scientific Ideas and their Impact in Publication Text. https://doi.org/10.48550/arXiv.2309.16437*
+ > *Arts S., Melluso N., Veugelers R. (2025).
+Beyond Citations: Measuring Novel Scientific Ideas and their Impact in Publication Text.
+Forthcoming at the _Review of Economics and Statistics_.
+Preprint available at: https://doi.org/10.48550/arXiv.2309.16437*

 ## Overview